Bronchiectasis: Bronchodilators

 Some clinical trials have shown a benefit with inhaled bronchodilators in certain people with bronchiectasis.
 In people with demonstrated bronchodilator reversibility on spirometry, the use of inhaled bronchodilators resulted in improved dyspnea, cough, and quality of life without any increase in adverse events.
-However, overall there is a lack of data to recommend use of bronchodilators in all patients with bronchiectasis.
+However, overall, there is a lack of data to recommend the use of bronchodilators in all patients with bronchiectasis.

 Surgery

 The primary role of surgery in the management of bronchiectasis is in localized disease to remove segments of the lung or to control massive hemoptysis.
 Additionally, surgery is used to remove an airway obstruction that is contributing to bronchiectasis.
 The goals are conservative, aiming to control specific disease manifestations rather than cure or eliminate all areas of bronchiectasis.
 Surgical case series have shown low operative mortality rate (less than 2%) and improvement of symptoms in the majority of patients selected to receive surgery.
 However, no randomized clinical trials have been performed evaluating the efficacy of surgery in bronchiectasis.